KDE/digikam-doc/image_editor/enhancement_tools.rst

 3. **Image Types**: works best with images that have clear separation between subject and background.
 For busy backgrounds, use higher **Smoothness** values to create more separation.
 For portraits, position the selection to include all of the person's hair.

-4. **Performance**: higher iteration values for the subject segmentation require more processing time.
+4. **Performance**: higher iteration values for the **Subject Segmentation** require more processing time.
 For large images, you may need to be patient while the tool processes.

 Technical Details
 ~~~~~~~~~~~~~~~~~